Premium Proxies (Residential IPs)

 Geolocation is particularly useful in these scenarios:

-- Location-restricted content - Viewing content only available in certain countries
+- Location-restricted content - Accessing content only available in certain countries

-- Regional pricing - Accessing country-specific pricing for products or services
+- Regional pricing - Viewing country-specific pricing for products or services

 - Local search results - Getting search engine results as they appear in specific regions

-- Compliance testing - Testing how your own website appears to users in different countries
+- Compliance testing - Testing how your website appears to users in different countries

 Troubleshooting